Transformers as Algorithms: Generalization and Stability in In-context Learning: Introduction

-\textbf{Multitask/Meta learning:} In order for ICL to work well, the transformer model needs to train with large amounts of related prompt instances.
-This makes it inherently connected to meta learning \cite{finn2017model}.
-However, a key distinction is that, in ICL, adaptation to a new task happens implicitly through input prompt.
-Our analysis has some parallels with recent literature on multitask representation learning \cite{maurer2016benefit,du2020few,tripuraneni2020theory,cheng2022provable,li2022provable,kong2020meta,qin2022non,tripuraneni2021provable,collins2022maml,modi2021joint,faradonbeh2022joint} since we develop excess MTL risk bounds by training the model with $T$ tasks and quantify these bounds in terms of complexity of the hypothesis space (i.e.~transformer architecture), the number of tasks $T$, and the number of samples per task.
-In relation to \cite{sun2021towards,chen2022understanding}, our experiments on linear regression with covariance-prior (Figure \ref{fig:main_exp}(b)) demonstrate ICL's ability to implicitly implement optimally-weighted linear representations.

-\textbf{Learning with temporal dependencies:} Finally, our results require statistical analysis of temporally dependent data as we create $n$ prompts from a dataset of $n$ examples in an autoregressive fashion.
-This makes it related to recent line of work on statistical aspects of time-series prediction and (non)linear system identification (\cite{simchowitz2018learning,mania2020active,dean2020sample,sattar2021identification,kuznetsov2016time,matni2019tutorial,tsiamis2022statistical,tsiamis2019finite,sattar2022non,oymak2021revisiting,foster2020learning,sarkar2019near} among others).
-Our work has two distinguishing aspects over these.
-First, in the ICL setting, the transformer is trained with multiple tasks simultaneously in contrast to the traditional single-task supervised learning.
-Secondly, our \emph{algorithm learning} formulation leads to new challenges and insights when verifying the conditions to apply Azuma-type inequalities (e.g.~Theorem \ref{thm mtl}).
-Specifically, our results are facilitated through connections to \emph{algorithmic stability} conditions \cite{bousquet2000algorithmic,bousquet2002stability}.
-We also provide experiments and theory that justify our stability conditions for transformer architectures both empirically and theoretically (see Theorem \ref{main stable}).
+This work is also related to the literature on the statistical aspects of time-series prediction \cite{yu1994rates,kuznetsov2016time,kuznetsov2014generalization,simchowitz2018learning,mohri2008rademacher} and learning (non)linear dynamics \cite{foster2020learning,ziemann2022single,ziemannlearning,tsiamis2022statistical,sarkar2019near,dean2020sample,sun2022finite,mania2020active,matni2019tutorial,oymak2021revisiting,block2023smoothed} among others.
+Most of these focus on autoregressive models of order $1$ whereas in ICL we allow for arbitrarily long memory/prompt for predictions.
+Closer works by \cite{mcdonald2017nonparametric,mohri2010stability} identify broad conditions for time-series learning however they still require finite memory as well as $\beta/\phi$-mixing assumptions.
+We remark that mixing assumptions are not really applicable to training sequences/prompts in ICL due to the meta-learning nature of the problem as the sequence elements are coupled through the (stochastic) task functions (see Sec \ref{sec setup}).
+Our algorithm learning formulation leads to new challenges and insights when verifying the conditions for Azuma-type inequalities and our results are facilitated through connections to algorithmic stability \cite{bousquet2002stability}.
+We also provide experiments and theory that justify our stability conditions.
+Further discussion is under Appendix \ref{app related}.